DataDog/documentation/content/en/dashboards/widgets/table.md

 ## Overview

-The table visualization is available on timeboards and screenboards.
-It displays columns of metrics grouped by tag key.
+The table visualization is available on dashboards.
+It displays columns of aggregated data grouped by tag key.
 For example, see `system.cpu.system` and `system.cpu.user` grouped by `service`:

 {{< img src="dashboards/widgets/table/table_widget_1.png" alt="Table widget"  style="width:80%;">}}